kyliejudd/srjoth/README.md

 this checks for the public ip that your docker host appears from.
-Then does the same check in each container, in theory all containers should appear as the vpn public ip. if the ip addresses match the we assume the vpn is down and kill the containers. (this could be true if your docker host was also connected to the same vpn endpoint)
+Then does the same check in each container, in theory all containers should appear as the vpn public ip. if the container ip address matches the host we assume the vpn is down and kill the containers. (this could be true if your docker host was also connected to the same vpn endpoint)